Corsaire/first-audit/README.md

 ## System description

 In general, the system is well designed and provides broad functionality.
-It's well designed in terms of upgradability and can be easily paused in case if system security is compromised.
+It's good in terms of upgradability and can be easily paused in case if system security is compromised.
 Major code refactoring was made and lots of new features were added since v1.